logto-io/logto/.changeset/six-carrots-join.md

 "@logto/phrases-experience": minor
 ---

-Add all third-party related console, experience phrases.
+add all third-party related console, experience phrases

 - Add new i18n phrases for the third-party application management pages on the Admin Console.
 - Add new i18n phrases for the user consent page.